-Our blogs are all written by current undergraduate students at the School of Philosophy, Psychology and Language Sciences.
+Our blogs are all written by current students at the School of Philosophy, Psychology and Language Sciences.
 The blogs reflect their own student experiences and therefore these do not reflect the views of the University.

 Ah, December, sweet December!
 A time for winter wonderlands, Christmas celebrations surrounding everywhere you look, cold nights and hot chocolate… and let’s not forget, exams.
 This time of the year is a mix of stress and excitement, with so much… Read moreSelf-Care Tips for Exam Season

 We have just entered December and you bet we’re going to get mad Christmassy with this post.
 This will be my third December in Edinburgh, so I am pretty well accustomed to spending Christmas here at this point.
 In this… Read moreChristmas is coming: A guide to all things Christmas in Edinburgh

 As the year goes on and exams come closer, you might have some difficulties trying to fit all that information in your head.
 Here I’ve gathered 7 tips (lucky number) to make it easier for you all.
 1. Don’t leave… Read moreHaving trouble studying?
 Tips to improve your process

 It’s that time of year again! … where we all put our revision hats on and flock to various study spaces.
 But how do you fill those awkward (read: studious) silences?
 What do you listen to to block out other… Read moreBest Music for Studying

 If you were to ask me to present my experiments to date in front of a panel of experts, my immediate response would be one of silence, hesitation and finally avoidance.
 This was my mentality until now.
 Stepping recently into… Read moreConference?
 Yes Please!